trevor050/Interpolation-Algorithms/README.md

 5. **Export Graph**: Save your graph as a PNG image.
 6. **FAQ Section**: Learn about each algorithm and how to use them effectively.

-Absolutely, you can cover most bases by including the following:

----

 ## Installation